- About The Club

-The Campus Club has been connected to the University of Minnesota since the Club was founded in 1911.
-The Club is not officially part of the University.
+The Campus Club has been connected to the University of Minnesota since the club was founded in 1911.
+The club is not officially part of the University.
 It is a 501 (c)(7) non-profit membership corporation.

-The Club is governed by a Board of Directors.
+The club is governed by a Board of Directors.
 The Board shall have within their charge all of the properties, governance, and management of The Campus Club, unless delegated to the Executive Director.

 A meeting of the Board meets monthly.
 The Board of Directors has many duties.
 Among the most important:

-To develop and approve Club policies.
+To develop and approve Campus Club policies.

 To approve the annual budget.